-If you have not had the chance to read, “Shirt Packed and Big Girl Panties On”, “To Be Continued…” or “Trading In My Big Girl Panties”, then I suggest you read those first before continuing on to the conclusion of this saga below.
+If you have not had the chance to read the Infertility Chronicles: “Shirt Packed and Big Girl Panties On”, “To Be Continued…” or “Trading In My Big Girl Panties”, then I suggest you head on over there first before continuing on to the conclusion of this saga below.
 If not, you might be as lost as an Easter Egg on Christmas morning.

 Snorkel and fins–check.